eurucamp/2012.eurucamp.org/source/blog/2012-08-14-rubinius-workshop-preparation.html.markdown

 ---

-For the workshop on Rubinius to be a smooth experience, I would like to request from people to prepare.
-This preparation shouldn't take too long, but it would prevent everybody trying to download stuff all at once and having to wait for compilations at the start of the workshop.
+For the workshop on Rubinius to be a smooth experience, I would like to ask people to prepare.
+This preparation shouldn't take too long, but it will prevent everybody trying to download stuff all at once and having to wait for compilations at the start of the workshop.

 ## Toolchain setup